 Hot sauce, Dried red peppers, Cayenne, paprika, cumin, chili powder

 Toppings to coat the cheese ball once formed:

 chopped nuts - pecans, walnuts, pistachios, pine nuts, sliced almonds

 Begin with the room temperature butter, cream cheese and cheese spread in the mixer bowl.
 Beat until light and fluffy.
 Add the shredded cheese and blend until well mixed.

-Add some finely chopped olives and sun dried tomato to the italian.
-It is nice to do some with parmesean cheese and herbs, dill and parsley is a favorite, basil and oregano gives a mediteranian flair.
+Add some finely chopped olives and sun dried tomato to the Italian.
+It is nice to do some with Parmesan cheese and herbs, dill and parsley is a favorite, basil and oregano gives a Mediterranean flair.

 For a Mexican flavor, mix in a little cumin, red pepper flakes, chili powder or taco mix.